Teacher of the Year Program

 Overview

-The Department of Defense Education Activity (DoDEA) Teacher of the Year (TOY) Program is designed to recognize and honor outstanding educators with more than three years of teaching experience at a DoDEA school who exemplify the qualities of professionalism and excellence in our teaching workforce.
+The Department of War Education Activity (DoWEA) Teacher of the Year (TOY) Program is designed to recognize and honor outstanding educators with more than three years of teaching experience at a DoWEA school who exemplify the qualities of professionalism and excellence in our teaching workforce.

-Any stakeholder may nominate a DoDEA teacher for this award.
+Any stakeholder may nominate a DoWEA teacher for this award.
 Nominees are highly encouraged to participate in the application process.

 Learn more about the NTOY Program.